1. Introduction

 The Council Plan 2023-2028

-In 2023, North Ayrshire Council developed and published its Council Plan 2023-2028 with a vision for “a North Ayrshire that is fair for all” and a mission to “work together to improve lives our people in North Ayrshire”.
+In 2023, North Ayrshire Council developed and published its Council Plan 2023-2028 with a vision for “a North Ayrshire that is fair for all” and a mission to “work together to improve lives of our people in North Ayrshire”.
 There are 4 strategic aims that contribute to the mission and vision:

 - Wellbeing – including a community wealth building approach to a wellbeing economy,